The Scream: In popular culture

-"The Silence" from Doctor Who have an appearance partially based on The Scream.
+The Silents from Doctor Who have an appearance partially based on The Scream.

 In Philip K. Dick's 1968 novel Do Androids Dream of Electric Sheep?, the main character and his partner, Phil Resch, view the painting in an art gallery.
 Resch comments that the painting reminds him of how he imagines androids feel.

 In the late twentieth century, The Scream was imitated, parodied, and (following the expiration of its copyright) outright copied, which led to it acquiring an iconic status in popular culture.
 It was used on the cover of some editions of Arthur Janov's 1970 book The Primal Scream.

 In 1983–1984, pop artist Andy Warhol made a series of silk screen prints copying works by Munch, including The Scream.
 His stated intention was to desacralize the painting by making it into a mass-reproducible object.
 Munch had already begun that process, however, by making a lithograph of the work for reproduction.
 Erró's ironic and irreverent treatment of Munch's masterpiece in his acrylic paintings The Second Scream (1967) and Ding Dong (1979) is considered a characteristic of post-modern art.
 The expression of Kevin McCallister (Macaulay Culkin) in the poster for the 1990 film Home Alone was inspired by The Scream.

-The principal alien antagonists depicted in the 2011 BBC series of Doctor Who, named "The Silence", have an appearance partially based on The Scream.
+The Silents, fictional alien antagonists introduced in 2011 in the BBC series Doctor Who, have an appearance partially based on The Scream.

 In 2013, The Scream was one of four paintings that the Norwegian postal service chose for a series of stamps marking the 150th anniversary of Edvard Munch's birth.
 In 2018 Norwegian comedy duo Ylvis made a musical based on the painting's theft starring Pål Enger who stole it in 1994.

 A patient resource group for trigeminal neuralgia (which has been described as the most painful condition in existence) have also adopted the image as a symbol of the condition.

 In most renderings, the emoji is made to resemble the subject of the painting.